-…to get people excited by fair trade and the real difference it makes to poor communities all over the world so that they join us in making a difference.
+…to get people excited by fair trade ethical and sustainable living.
+To know the real difference it makes to disadvantaged communities all over the world.

-.…to sell the best range of fair trade in the Midlands, making enough profit so we can grow and do exciting things that benefit our producers in the developing world.
+.…to sell the best range of fair trade ethical and sustainable products, making enough profit so we can grow and do things that benefit our producers in the less developed countries of the world.

 …to value the people of the Just community so they feel actively involved, encouraged and supported to play their full part in the work of Just.

 Just fair trade is a workers’ co-operative social enterprise

 A social enterprise is an enterprise or business with a social objective.
 Normally the objective of a business is to maximise profits (or make as much money as possible) for their owner or share holders.
 Social enterprises have a social objective, in our case, to sell as much stuff as possible to benefit the people who produced it.
 This means that we have different priorities, our business decisions are based on our social objectives not on profit, (although we do need make enough money to pay the bills and keep going!)

 Just is a workers’ co-operative.
 This means that all the decisions about the business and how it works and what it does are made by workers in the business.
 All people who work for Just, either paid or volunteer are eligible to become a member of the co-op after they have worked with us for 6 months.
 To become a member you buy a share for £5.
 It is these shareholders who vote for and form the board of directors.
 Voting takes place once a year at an AGM, annual general meeting.
 Directors are elected for a 3 year term, after which time if they want to continue they have to stand for election again.

 We are members of BAFTS Fair Trade Network UK.
 Bafts is a network of independent shops and suppliers dedicated to promoting Fair Trade retail in the UK.
 BAFTS provides a structure of accountability to its members who adhere to the 10 Principles of Fair Trade as set out by the World Fair Trade Organisation.